Turhan Sultan: As imperial consort

-Sultan Ibrahim I, whose BaşHaseki was Turhan.

-Sakaoğlu wrote that Turhan Sultan managed to shine on the stage entirely due to luck: the only surviving Ottoman Şehzade Ibrahim, ascended the throne, and Turhan herself became the first to cross the finish line in the race to give birth to the new sultan’s first Şehzade on 1 or 2 January 1642 - she, like the other dozen concubines, was forced into this race by Kösem Sultan who, worried about the Şehzade's absence, ordered various amulets to be written, medicines and potions prepared.
-Karaca noted that Turhan Sultan was the very first concubine given to Sultan Ibrahim I, but it is probable that in reality the first concubine was Saliha Dilaşub.
+Sakaoğlu wrote that Turhan Sultan managed to shine on the stage entirely due to luck: the only surviving Ottoman Şehzade, Ibrahim, ascended the throne, and Turhan herself became the first to cross the finish line in the race to give birth to the new sultan’s first Şehzade on 1 or 2 January 1642 - she, like the other dozen concubines, was forced into this race by Kösem Sultan who, worried about an heir's absence, ordered various amulets to be written, and had medicines and potions prepared.
+Karaca noted that Turhan Sultan was the very first concubine given to Sultan Ibrahim I, but it is that in reality the first concubine was Saliha Dilaşub.
 The birth of Turhan's son, Şehzade Mehmed, was celebrated with great pomp, as it removed the danger of the end of the Ottoman dynasty.
-Only 105 days after, also Saliha Dilaşub give birth a son, Şehzade Süleyman.
+Only 105 days later, also Saliha Dilaşub give birth a son, Şehzade Süleyman.

-After giving birth to her first heir, Turhan received the title of BaşHaseki.
+After giving birth to Mehmed IV, Turhan received the title of BaşHaseki.
 However, Sakaoğlu noted that she did not receive the corresponding position in the harem: on the one hand, this was due to Ibrahim's excessive lust for women, and on the other hand, the unlimited power in the harem of Kösem Sultan.
 Leslie Peirce wrote that Ibrahim ignored Turhan for most of his reign.
 Sakaoğlu believed that Ibrahim did not love the mother of his eldest son, which is also proven by an incident described by historians of the time: